Santiago Ezquerro: Osasuna and Atlético

 Born in Calahorra, La Rioja, Ezquerro emerged through the youth ranks of CA Osasuna, playing two second division seasons with the Navarrese before signing with Atlético Madrid for the 1996–97 campaign.

 He made his La Liga debut on 21 September 1996 in a 3–0 away win against CD Logroñés, but was mainly registered with the club's B-side during his spell.

 Athletic

-Lack of playing opportunities with the Colchoneros prompted a January 1998 move to RCD Mallorca, which Ezquerro helped achieve runner-up accolades in the Copa del Rey in his six-month stint.
-Subsequently, he joined Athletic Bilbao, with whom he appeared in his first UEFA Champions League games while establishing as one of the most promising forwards in Spain's top flight, notably scoring in a 3–0 derby home victory over Real Sociedad on 9 April 2005.
+Lack of playing opportunities with the Colchoneros prompted a January 1998 move to RCD Mallorca, which Ezquerro helped to reach the final of the Copa del Rey in his six-month stint.
+Subsequently he joined Athletic Bilbao (meeting the club's self-imposed recruitment criteria due to his period of development at Osasuna), with whom he appeared in his first UEFA Champions League games while establishing himself as one of the most promising forwards in Spain's top flight.

-His stellar form in 2004–05 – 47 official matches, 19 goals, including a hat-trick in a 7–1 away rout of Standard Liège for the season's UEFA Cup group stage– led to Ezquerro signing for FC Barcelona in a period of 3+1 years, on a free transfer.
+His stellar form in 2004–05 – 19 goals in 47 official matches, including a hat-trick in a 7–1 away rout of Standard Liège in the season's UEFA Cup group stage and scoring in a 3–0 home victory over Real Sociedad in the Basque derby on 9 April 2005 – led to FC Barcelona securing his services on a '3+1 years' contract, on a free transfer.